ashimsharma337/MERN-BlogApp/README.md

 # React-Node-Blog
 Simple Blog App where user can post their blog.
 They will be able to create, delete, update their post, and also can read other people's post.
-I made this app following Lama Dev tutorials in youtube, but I have added about and contact page.
+I made this app following Lama Dev tutorials on youtube, but I have added about and contact page.

 # Technology-used
 -HTML